sgraden/vpc/how-to-verify-access.md

 # Verifying your IBM Cloud VPC Access for the Beta release

-IBM Virtual Private Cloud (VPC) functionality is available through the IBM Console UI, IBM Cloud CLI, and REST API.
+{{site.data.keyword.cloud}} Virtual Private Cloud (VPC) functionality is available through the IBM Console UI, IBM Cloud CLI, and REST API.
 For the Beta release, accounts must be granted access before the functionality is available.
 See [How to Participate](how-to-participate.html) for the steps of how to be added to the Beta release.

 To manage VPC resources and instantiate Virtual Server Instances (VSIs), first review each user's [permissions](vpc-user-permissions.html).